Alice Malivert

 About

-I come from Reunion Island (a small French tropical island near Madagascar, I miss the climate!).
-When not working I like baking, climbing, dancing (Lindy Hop, Rock, Ballroom dancing), traveling, playing badminton, reading, …
+I come from Reunion Island (a beautiful French tropical island near Madagascar, with better weather than London!).
+When not working I like baking, climbing, dancing (Lindy Hop, Rock, Ballroom dancing), traveling, kitesurfing, reading, …